Dan Kapanke: 2010 U.S. congressional campaign

 In the summer 2009, Kapanke announced his intention to run for the United States House of Representatives in Wisconsin's 3rd congressional district.
 His state senate district was largely coextensive with the central portion of the congressional district, including its second-largest city, La Crosse.

 In October 2009, Kapanke was added to the National Republican Congressional Committee's Young Guns Program as an "On the Radar" candidate.
 This designation was only given to ten Republican Congressional candidates in the Midwest.
 During the same month, Congressional Quarterly readjusted the 3rd Congressional District political status from a "Safe Democratic" to a "Likely Democratic" district.

 In September 2010, Kapanke defeated Bruce Evers in the 3rd congressional district Republican Primary election.
 Kapanke won with approximately 78% of the vote.
 Kapanke then lost the general election to incumbent Congressman Ron Kind, taking 46 percent of the vote to Kind's 50 percent.
-It was easily the closest race in Kind's career up to that point, and the 2nd closest race of his entire career (Kind announced his retirement from Congress in 2021.), after the Republican nominee in 2020, Derrick Van Orden, was defeated by Kind in 2020 by just 3 points.